API Usage

 - Receive unique API key for each

-- Each key has its own quota
+- Each key has its own credit allocation

 - Manage separately via Stripe